Pathologist: 'We don't know' if Michael Brown's arms were up

-Dr. Michael Baden, former New York City chief medical examiner, and Prof. Shawn Parcells, an assistant pathologist, conducted the private autopsy for the 18-year-old on Sunday.
+Dr. Michael Baden, former New York City chief medical examiner, and Prof. Shawn Parcells, who assisted Baden, conducted the private autopsy for the 18-year-old on Sunday.

 Parcells confirmed the preliminary results to CTV News Channel on Monday.
 He said the autopsy shows that four shots hit Brown in his right arm, and two hit his head.

 It was likely one of the two shots to Brown's head that killed the teen, Parcells said.
 The team also believes that the two shots to the head were the last shots that occurred.

 The autopsy also suggests that all of the shots were to the front of Brown's body, and Brown's head was down at the time, he added.

 "We don't know if that means he was rushing at the officer, or if he was giving up," he said.
 "But when those two shots occurred, it would be consistent with Michael Brown starting to fall towards the ground, and the shots coming in at the top of the head."

 At a news conference later Monday morning, Baden said that all of the gunshot wounds could have been survived, except for the final shot to the head.

 Benjamin Crump, the lawyer representing Brown's family, said the autopsy results confirm witness accounts that Brown was shot multiple times.

 Crump noted that Brown's family wanted a separate autopsy because they feared the results of an autopsy by the county might be biased.

 Initial police reports said that there was a scuffle between Brown and the officer who shot him moments before the teen was killed.
 But witnesses said the teen had his hands in the air when the officer opened fire.